COGS18/COGS18.github.io/_build/materials/04-Operators.md

 - B) 16
 - C) 64
 - D) This code will fail

-Note: I edited this clicker question b/c the first one I added had a typo...again.
-I promised that I wouldn't make any more clicker question mistakes the rest of the quarter.

 ## Logical (Boolean) operators
 - use Boolean logic